-Hotel V Nesplein – Trendy boutique hotel in the super-central Medieval Centre.
+Hotel V Nesplein – Trendy boutique hotel in the super-central Medieval Center.

 Former office block turned trendy boutique hotel, right in the heart of Amsterdam’s Medieval Center, and popular with Dutch media celebs and globetrotters alike.
 Inside, the decor is a mix of mustard-yellow wallpaper, 19th and early 20th century theater posters, scuffed leather chairs, and quirky Dutch design, such as the grand chandelier hanging to waist height.
 The rooms are open-concept and spacious for Amsterdam, with amber wallpaper, parquet floors, large TVs, Nespresso machines, and rain showers with Etika bath products in the white-tiled bathrooms.
 The onsite restaurant and bar is a local favorite, and the hotel is perfectly located for sightseeing and dining out.

 Hotel V Nesplein – Location

 - Area: Extremely central.
 Overlooking a tiny square, on a narrow pedestrian street lined with alternative theaters, 3 minutes’ walk from Dam Square and the Royal Palace.
 Right on the edge of the Red Light District, 10 minutes on foot from Centraal Station and the historic Canal Belt, and a 15-minute tram ride from the Museum Quarter.
 The nearest tram stop is on Dam Square.